foxdonut/meiosis/docs/lessons/services.md

 <a name="using_accepted_and_services"></a>
 ### [Using Accepted State and Services](#using_accepted_and_services)

-An alternative to emitting patches from services is to define an _accept_ function that receives the current state as a parameter and returns the accepted state.
+In Meiosis, instead of emitting patches from services, we define an _accept_ function that receives the current state as a parameter and returns the accepted state.

 > The term `accept` comes from the [SAM Pattern](https://sam.js.org), which we will look at in